mantisbt-plugins/Releases/README.md

 ## Description

 This plugin is a continuation of the legacy `releasemgt` plugin.
 It allows user to store releases composed of a changelog and assets (file downloads).
-There have been several visual improvements and bug fixes, as well as a new REST API to create releases and upload assets.
+There have been several visual improvements and bug fixes, as well as a new REST API to create releases and upload changelogs with assets.

 This plugin was developed and tested on MantisBT 2.21.1.